Generic Name: azacitidine (ay za SYE ti deen)

 To make sure Vidaza is safe for you, tell your doctor if you ever have:

 kidney disease; or

 Both men and women using Vidaza should use effective birth control to prevent pregnancy.
 Azacitidine can harm an unborn baby or cause birth defects if the mother or father is using this medicine.

 You should not breastfeed while receiving azacitidine and for at least 1 week after your last dose.

 Vidaza is injected under the skin, or into a vein through an IV infusion.
 A healthcare provider will give you this injection.

 This medicine is usually given for 7 days in a row every 4 weeks for at least 4 treatment cycles.
 Your treatment schedule may be different.
 Follow your doctor's instructions.

 You may also be given medications to reduce nausea and vomiting while you are receiving Vidaza.

-Tell your caregiver right away if Vidaza accidentally gets on your skin.
-Wash the area thoroughly with soap and warm water.
+If Vidaza accidentally gets on your skin, wash the area thoroughly with soap and warm water.